cap-js-community/sap-afc-sdk/README.md

 - **API**: Exposes a RESTful API implementing the AFC Scheduling Provider Interface to manage Job definitions and Jobs
 - **Outbox**: Provides an Outbox to process and synchronize Jobs (periodically) asynchronously and resiliently (circuit breaker, retry, load-balancing, etc.)
-- **Websocket**: Provides websocket preparation to be connected to [Spring Boot Websockets](https://docs.spring.io/spring-framework/reference/web/websocket.html)
+- **Websocket**: Provides websocket connection support to monitor Job processing live
 - **UI**: Provides a UI5 application to monitor and cancel Jobs
 - **Broker**: Implements a service broker to manage service key management to API